Where

 Today the architectural heritage veers between grand and shabby, with cities such as Porto falling on relatively hard times since Napoleon's occupation in the C19th and the subsequent loss of Brazil, one of its richest colonies.
 However, the intersection between magnificent civic buildings and the gentle decay of inner city neighbourhoods provides a rich environment for making interesting images.
 These places are also great spaces for street photography, with figures ranging from buskers to elegantly attired Lisboetas to Catholic priests in night black garb.

 This tour will be based in four principle locations.
-We will be concentrating on buildings and portraiture.
+We will be concentrating on buildings and portraiture with some landscape.
 Most of our explorations will be on foot so please pack comfortable footwear.

 We then move on to the tiny medieval, walled village of Óbidos, where we will spend two nights.
 Climbing an open stair onto the parapet, one could circumnavigate the village in less than an hour... but that would be too fast.
 This is a walk to savour, time to saunter rather than sprint.
 From this high vantage there are views across the rooftops, vignettes of brightly painted walls and windows, glimpses into hidden courtyards and panoramic views of the surrounding countryside.